tomayac/blogccasion/posts/2024/02/so-what-exactly-did-apple-break-in-the-eu.md

 268643 - [iOS 17.4 Beta (21E5184k)] REGRESSION: PWA added to Home Screen are
 forced to open in Safari."_

+**🆕 Update:** The message in the release candidate of iOS 17.4 (21E217) is now:
+_"Open 'Example app' in 'Default browser'?
+In your region, web apps now open in your default browser"._

 ## What does Apple say?

 By now, you have probably heard that